adonisjs/v6-docs/content/docs/testing/browser_tests.md

+---
+summary: Browser testing with Playwright and Japa inside AdonisJS applications.
+---

 # Browser tests

 Browser tests are executed inside real browsers like Chrome, Firefox, or Safari.
 We make use of [Playwright](https://playwright.dev/) (a browser automation tool) for interacting with webpages programmatically.